 Unless you also permanently restrict these features using your MDM solution, users can set up any of them after the Apple device is set up.

-For more information on the Setup Assistant panes, see Setup Assistant panes in Mobile Device Management Settings for IT Administrators.
+For more information on the Setup Assistant panes, see Manage Setup Assistant for Apple devices in Apple Platform Deployment.

 Disable pairing of an iPad to a computer